srobo/docs/programming/sr/vision/index.md

 It returns a list of `Marker` objects, each of which describes one of the markers that were found in the image.
 A detailed description of the attributes of Marker objects is provided [later in this page](#Marker).

-Here's an example that will repeatedly print out the distance to each token marker that the robot can see:
+Here's an example that will repeatedly print out the distance to each arena marker that the robot can see:

 ~~~~~ python
 from sr.robot import *